All posts

 Money

-Mercury vs Wise vs Relay: Best Bank for Cross-Border Solo Founders (2026)
+Mercury vs Wise vs Relay: Real Fees for Non-US Founders

 Your bank choice is a structural decision.
 It determines which currencies you can receive natively, which jurisdictions your funds flow through, what compliance documentation you generate, and what happens to your cash flow if the banking relationship is disrupted.